jconstantine627752-maker/Odysseus/README.md

 ## What is X402?

-**X402** is Coinbase's open-source payment protocol that uses the HTTP 402 "Payment Required" status code to enable programmatic payments.
-It allows AI agents and users to pay for web services using stablecoins directly within the web request flow.
+**X402** refers to the HTTP 402 "Payment Required" status code, used to implement programmatic payment protocols.
+It allows AI agents and users to pay for web services using stablecoins directly within the web request flow, enabling true machine-to-machine commerce.

 ### How X402 Works